Our answers to frequently asked questions on the Whisky industry.

 Purchasing Scotch Whisky supports British industry and business.
 Scotch production makes up 25% of all British food and drink exports, and the sector employs around 40,000 people in the UK.
 Approximately 1.2 billion bottles of Scotch whisky sell every year, and with demand currently outstripping supply and growth forecast to continue, it presents a robust long-term opportunity.

-You have the choice between red and white wine casks, which provide unique flavours and characteristics to the whisky within.
+You have the choice between a range of casks, which provide unique flavours and characteristics to the whisky within.

 New-make must be matured in oak casks for a regulated minimum of 3 years in order to become Scotch Whisky.
 The quality restrictions surrounding Scotch Whisky production are strict to ensure you are purchasing the highest quality, luxury product.